To make our roads safer and to reduce deaths and serious injuries, the new Speed Limits Bylaw came into force on 30 June 2020.

-Auckland has a serious problem with people being killed and being seriously injured on our roads.
-In 2017, 64 people were killed on the region’s roads (44% of which were speed related deaths) and 749 people were seriously injured.
-This represents a 78% increase in road deaths since 2014.
+Too many people are dying or being seriously injured with life-changing and life-long consequences in Auckland.
+In 2019, 40 people were killed on the region’s roads (30% of which were speed related deaths) and 567 people were seriously injured.

 One of the most effective ways of minimising road trauma involves reducing vehicle speeds.
 That’s because speed determines both the likelihood of a crash occurring and the severity of the outcome.

-The roads have been selected based on a number of criteria, namely their risk of death or serious injury as well as those with large numbers of vulnerable road users like pedestrians.
+The roads have been selected based on several criteria, namely their risk of death or serious injury as well as those with large numbers of vulnerable road users like people walking, children and the elderly.
 90% of the roads we plan to reduce the speeds of are rural roads.
 The remaining are made up of the city centre, town centres and residential roads.

 The criteria for speed reductions is dependent on the road type: